 Harriet Beecher Stowe was a writer and anti-slavery campaigner.
 She is best known for her book ‘Uncle Tom’s Cabin‘ This was a vivid depiction of slavery and its human cost.
-It was influential in shaping public opinion about slavery in the period leading upto the American civil war.
+It was influential in shaping public opinion about slavery in the period leading up to the American civil war.

-She was born June 14, 1811 in Litchfield, Connecticut to a strongly religious family.
-She was educated at a girls school and received a wide ranging education.
-When she was 21 she moved to Ohio where she became involved in various literary circles and became concerned with social issues of the day..
+She was born 14 June 1811 in Litchfield, Connecticut to a strongly religious family.
+She was educated at a girls school and received a wide-ranging education.
+When she was 21, she moved to Ohio where she became involved in various literary circles and became concerned with social issues of the day.

-Harriet married Calvin Ellis Stowe on January 6 1836.
-Stowe was committed to abolishing slavery and with Harriet they took part in the Underground Railroad which temporarily housed fugitive slaves.
+Harriet married Calvin Ellis Stowe on 6 January 1836.
+Stowe was committed to abolishing slavery, and with Harriet, they took part in the Underground Railroad which temporarily housed fugitive slaves.

-Though experiences such as this, Harriet gained a close hand knowledge of the institution of slavery.
+Through experiences such as this, Harriet gained a close hand knowledge of the institution of slavery.
 In 1833, she visited a slavery auction in Kentucky, an experience that profoundly moved her.
 She felt it her Christian duty to write about the injustice of slavery.

-In 1851, she published her first installment of Uncle Tom’s Cabin in the newspaper the National Era.
+In 1851, she published her first instalment of Uncle Tom’s Cabin in the newspaper the National Era.
 By 1952, its popularity had led to its publication in book form.
 The book became a best-seller, selling over 300,000 copies in the first year alone.

 Uncle Tom’s Cabin was a realistic account of the pain and injustice of slavery.
 It helped galvanise opinion in the country.
 It popularised the anti-slavery movement in the north.
 In the south, it predictably enraged opinion and led to opposition to the book.